achan211/CSCI2720/README.md

-# CSCI2720 Project - Weathering with Me
+# CSCI2720 Project (21-22 T2) - Weathering with Me

+## Group Members

 ## Instructions
-To open this file, do the following steps:
+To open this web app, do the following steps:

 Step 1: Pull ALL files
 Step 2: Go to frontend and backend respectively and execute `npm install` respectively (just in case)